populationgenomics/talos/design_docs/MOI_Checks.md

 ### Family Checks

-Instead of a tree-traverse of families, the method used in family checks here is to represent each family as a flat pool of participants.
+Instead of tree-traversal within families, MOI checks represent each family as a flat pool of participants.
 The inheritance rules are applied unilaterally to every member of a family group, rather than in a directional manner, e.g. when considering each candidate variant: